Dragon Boat Racing History

 - Northern Cancer Foundation’s Sam Bruno PET Scan Fund

-In 2017 the festival’s beneficiary is the Sudbury Hospice Foundation.
+In 2019 the festival’s beneficiary is Neo Kids Foundation.

 Sudburians give generously of their time and the festival benefits from the assistance of an average of 125 volunteers per year.